profy12/gnome-shell-netatmo-station/README.md

 And then reload gnome-shell with `alt-F2 r`

 Then go to extensions preferences via gnome-tweaks, and parameter your credential with the gear button.
-You need to enter your login/password Netatmo account and your station device_id (mac address).
+You need to enter your login/password Netatmo account.

 Now reload a last time gnome-shell, and you should have external temperature displayed at top right.

 ## Usage

-Temperature is refreshed every 5 minutes, you can click on temperature to perform a demand refresh.
+Data is refreshed every 5 minutes.
+You can choose in preference which data you want to display in the menu bar, for now only 3 data (temp outdoor/indoor and co2), later more to come.

-Note that Netatmo station send data every 10 minutes only so it's useless to refresh more often.
+You can click to have a small dashboard with netatmo data, will be improved in net version.